NanomatchGmbH/nanoscope-docs/docs/source/user_guide/simulation_setup.rst

 **MolPrep**:

-    Load an input mol2-file from your hard drive using the button right next to the input field `Molecule (Mol2)`.
+    Load an input file from your hard drive using the button right next to the input field `Input Molecule File`.

 .. image:: settings/Deposit3.png